ypaulsussman/yblog/content/other_peoples_lines.md

 In everyone's life, at some time, our inner fire goes out.
 It is then burst into flame by an encounter with another human being.
 We should all be thankful for those people who rekindle the inner spirit. -Albert Schweitzer, philosopher, physician, musician, Nobel laureate (1875-1965)

 No man should judge unless he asks himself in absolute honesty whether in a similar situation he might not have done the same. -Viktor Frankl, author, neurologist and psychiatrist, Holocaust survivor (1905-1997)

 Totalitarianism, however, does not so much promise an age of faith as an age of schizophrenia.
 A society becomes totalitarian when its structure becomes flagrantly artificial: that is, when its ruling class has lost its function but succeeds in clinging to power by force or fraud.
 Such a society, no matter how long it persists, can never afford to become either tolerant or intellectually stable.
-It can never permit either the truthful recording of facts or the emotional sincerity that literary creation demands. –George Orwell, writer (1903-1950)
+It can never permit either the truthful recording of facts or the emotional sincerity that literary creation demands. -George Orwell, writer (1903-1950)

 In a completely rational society, the best of us would be teachers and the rest of us would have to settle for something less, because passing civilization along from one generation to the next ought to be the highest honor and the highest responsibility anyone could have. -Lee Iacocca, automobile executive (b.
 1924)

 Seek not to follow in the footsteps of men of old; seek what they sought. -Matsuo Basho, poet (1644-1694)

 Our lives are like islands in the sea, or like trees in the forest.
 The maple and the pine may whisper to each other with their leaves ...
 But the trees also commingle their roots in the darkness underground, and the islands also hang together through the ocean's bottom. -William James, psychologist and philosopher (1842-1910)

 May my silences become more accurate. -Theodore Roethke, poet (1908-1963)

-Be silent and safe — silence never betrays you. -John Boyle O'Reilly, poet (1844-1890)
+Be silent and safe - silence never betrays you. -John Boyle O'Reilly, poet (1844-1890)

-Silence is learned by the many misfortunes of life. –Lucius Annaeus Seneca, philosopher and writer (c.
+Silence is learned by the many misfortunes of life. -Lucius Annaeus Seneca, philosopher and writer (c.
 3 BCE - AD 65)

 On the mountains of truth you can never climb in vain: either you will reach a point higher up today, or you will be training your powers so that you will be able to climb higher tomorrow. -Friedrich Nietzsche, philosopher (1844-1900)

 Without the freedom to criticize, there is no true praise. -Pierre Beaumarchais, playwright (1732-1799)

 True compassion is more than flinging a coin to a beggar; it is not haphazard and superficial.
 It comes to see that an edifice that produces beggars needs restructuring. -Martin Luther King, Jr., civil-rights leader (1929-1968)

 The church says: The body is a sin.
 Science says: The body is a machine.
 Advertising says: The body is a business.
 The body says: I am a fiesta. -Eduardo Galeano, journalist and novelist (b.
 1940)

 Those who can write / have a lot to / learn from those / bright enough not to. -Piet Hein, poet and scientist (1905-1996)

 He who aims / to keep abreast / is forever / second best. -Piet Hein, poet and scientist (1905-1996)

 Nature, it seems is the popular name / for milliards and milliards and milliards / of particles playing their infinite game / of billiards and billiards and billiards. -Piet Hein, poet and scientist (1905-1996)